Drift vs Shift: Decoupling Trends and Changepoint Analysis: Introduction

-Given the complementary strengths of Bayesian DLMs and changepoint models, it is natural to ask whether these methods can be combined in some way.
-In this paper, we propose a Bayesian method called the decoupled approach that allows us to identify changepoints in any Bayesian dynamic linear model.
-The decoupled approach consists of two steps.
-First, a Bayesian dynamic linear model will be utilized to separate the true signal of the data from the noise components.
-We do not specify a particular structure for the dynamic linear model but rather will show the approach works for a wide range of structures.
-Second, a regularized loss will be imposed on the posterior of the model to estimate changepoints.
+Given the complementary strengths of Bayesian DLMs and changepoint models, it is natural to explore an intersection of these methods.
+In this paper, we propose a two step Bayesian method using a decoupled posterior summary that allows us to identify changepoints in any Bayesian DLM.
+First, a Bayesian DLM is fitted to filter the signal of the data from the noise components.
+We do not specify a particular structure for the DLM but rather will show the approach works for a wide range of structures.
+Second, a penalized loss on the posterior of the model imposes a sparse summary of changepoints locations.

-The decoupled approach extends ideas developed by \cite{Hahn_2015} which separates the processes of regression modeling and inference.
-In their work, the authors focused on the problem of variable selection in linear regression.
-For the modeling step, a Bayesian linear regression model is fit to estimate the coefficients associated with a set of predictors.
-For the inference step, a penalized loss function is placed on posterior mean of the coefficient estimates to select a sparse set of predictors that can be predictive of the response variable.
-In essence, the paper introduces a two-step Bayesian framework for sparse model summaries.
-Since then, this approach has been shown to be effective in a variety of other contexts such as sparse graph estimation \citep{Bashir_2019}, portfolio optimization \citep{Puelz_2015} and Bayesian function-on-scalar regression \citep{Kowal_2020}.
-In this paper, we extend the decoupled approach to non-stationary time series analysis.
+The decoupled approach as presented by \cite{Hahn_2015} separated the processes of regression modeling and discrete inference of variable selection.
+In a similar vein, \citet{huber2021inducing} applied the framework to a time-varying parameter model with a specification of the decoupled loss as introduced by \citet{ray2018signal}.
+In this paper, we extend the decoupled approach to non-stationary time series analysis and changepoint detection.